From an idea in 2009 to a movement in 2022…

 Feedback.
 So far, the response has been over 99% positive.
-Not only is the 4Leaf diet-style helping people improve their diets, but it is also helping them share their secrets of healthy eating with others.
+Not only is the 4Leaf diet-style helping people improve their diets, it is also helping them share their secrets of healthy eating with others.
 The top six reasons we’ve heard regarding why people like this system so much are as follows:

 - It is not necessarily vegan or vegetarian.

 - There is implied “wiggle room.”
 It’s not an all or nothing kind of thing.

 - It removes the debate about olive oil, bread, tofu, and pasta.
-We’re not saying that you should never have those foods, but all would agree that they’re not whole plants.
+We’re not saying that you should never have those foods, but all would agree that none of them are whole plants.
 We’re simply using a dozen simple questions to help us estimate the percent of calories from whole plants in your diet.

 - It’s based on something positive: maximizing the consumption of the healthiest of foods instead of focusing on a laundry list of everything you should avoid.

 - It’s easy to describe how you eat by simply stating your 4Leaf score.
 Of course, until it becomes more widely known, you may have to explain what it means a few times, just send those who are curious to 4leafprogram.com.

 - It’s not named after a person.
 4Leaf for Life is named after the leaves of a plant and the name tells a story: eating lots of whole plants promotes vibrant health for the rest of your life.